nss-17/Face-tracking-Emotion-detection-Eye-tracking/README.md

 Subject project (Project_report.pdf)

-Research on face tracking and eye tracking systems warns that child phone users are at risk of autism and eye problems.
+Research on face tracking, emotion detection and eye tracking systems warns that child phone users are at risk of autism and eye problems.

 Issues that need to be researched: